q2e4t6u8o0q2/3-potatoes-healthcare-NMS-/README.md

 - Citations -->
-- The AI Guy Youtube For Some bart of the face detection code
+- The AI Guy Youtube For Some part of the face detection code
 - https://www.youtube.com/@TheAIGuy
 - Help from google for part of pneumonia detection code
 - Help for only the complex parts of the code was taken